 - Refer to primary, reliable and approved data sources, such as Chronicle of Higher Education, Centers for Disease Control, County Office of Public Health, Chancellor’s Office, Governor’s Office, CA Department of Public Health

-- All special events including end-of-term celebrations and ceremonies on campus are cancelled until June 1
+- All special events including end-of-term celebrations and ceremonies on campus are cancelled until further notice (the State's Stay-at-Home Order prohibits large gatherings).

 - To ensure the safety of the Napa Valley College community, all business travel (in California, out-of-state, and international) for students and employees is suspended until further notice.
 If you have future travel booked, please be in touch with Business Office to address any question about cancellations and refunds.